funginstitute/referencedby/readme.md

 # Kernel for obtaining referenced-by patents

-`referenced-by` is a simple Ruby script which will acquire the list of patent number which are referencing a given patent.
+`referencedby.rb` is a simple Ruby script which will acquire the list of patent number which are referencing a given patent.

 ## todo